thales-markets/thales-improvement-proposals/TIPs/TIP-38.md

 Implementation will be phased out in interest of time:

-Season 5 will have the default position applied in all rounds
+Season 5 will have the default position applied in all rounds.
+Season 5 will use SNX as an asset to speculate on to introduce some fresh experience.
-Season 6 will have the randomized positions for all 6 rounds offered in the UI and user will be able to change those before submitting
+Season 6 will have the randomized positions for all 6 rounds offered in the UI and user will be able to change those before submitting.

 ## Copyright